Murder of Glory Chau and Moon Siu: Timeline of events

 On 12 March 2013, five days after filing a missing persons report, the two Chau brothers heard from the police that there were no (departure) records of their parents leaving Hong Kong.
 Thus on 13 March 2013, Henry Chau Hoi-leung and his older brother approached Apple Daily, claiming that they had not heard from their parents since 2 March.
 Chau stated that before their disappearance, his parents had informed him that they were planning to travel to mainland China.
 The brothers then created a Facebook page titled, "My missing dad and mom", and asked their friends and the public for any information that could link to their parents' whereabouts.

 On 14 March 2013, Henry Chau was invited to the police station for further questioning.
 Apple Daily released articles about the Chau brothers' struggle to find their missing parents.
 During the police interview, Chau texted his friends in a WhatsApp group "HK-Tekken" and confessed to the crime.
 Chau even described the details and reasons for the murder.

-On 15 March 2013, a day after the interview, Chau and his friend, Angus Tse Chun-kei, were indicted for killing and dismembering Chau's parents in Tse's Tai Kok Tsui flat in the Old Holland Building.
+On 15 March 2013, a day after the interview, Chau and his friend, Angus Tse Chun-kei, were indicted for killing and dismembering Chau's parents in Tse's Tai Kok Tsui flat in the Hoi Hing Building, Kok Cheung Street.
 According to reports, Chau invited his parents to visit Tse's flat, telling them that it was a new flat he had just rented, and murdered his parents with Tse.